ddev/ddev-sqlsrv/README.md

 ```

 This script also changes the setting for the following database variables:

 * `show advanced options` will be set to 1
 * `clr strict security` will be set to 0
 * `clr enable` will be set to 1

-Drupal also the module `sqlsrv` to be installed as it is providing the database driver for SQL Server.
+Drupal also required the `sqlsrv` module to be installed as it is provides the database driver for SQL Server.
 The module can be installed with composer with the following command:

 ```bash
 ddev composer require drupal/sqlsrv